Quasi-Framelets: Robust Graph Neural Networks via Adaptive Framelet Convolution: Experiments

-For each experiment, we report the average results of 10 runs.
-Except for some default hyper-parameters, hyper-parameters, such as learning rates, number of hidden units, of all models are tuned based on the result on the validation set.
-Through the parameter tunning, for Cora and Citeseer datasets the number of hidden units is 32, learning rate is 0.01 and the number of iterations is 200 with early stopping on the validation set.
-For PubMed dataset, experiments are conducted with 64 hidden units , 0.005 learning rate and 250 iterations.
-For experiments on heterogeneous graphs, on IMDB and ACM datasets, the number of hidden units is 16, number of layers is 3, learning rate is 0.005 and number of epochs is 200.
-Besides, a similar set of parameters are used on DBLP dataset except for the number of hidden units which is 64.
+\textbf{Setup.} For each experiment, we report the results of the QUFG model using entropy filtering functions since their performance is better than that of QUFG with sigmoid functions.
+The results are averaged over 10 runs.
+Each dataset is split into training, validation, and test sets by $20\%$, $20\%$, $60\%$.
+Except for some default hyper-parameters, such as learning rates and the number of hidden units, all models are tuned to the validation set.
+For Cora, Polblog, Coauthor graphs, and Citeseer, the number of hidden units is 32, the learning rate is 0.01, and the number of iterations is 200 with early stopping on the validation set.
+For PubMed, experiments are conducted with 64 hidden units, a learning rate of 0.005, and 250 iterations.
+The code used in our experiments is publicly available at \url{https://github.com/mengxang/quasi-framelet}.
+All experiments are conducted in Python 3.11 with Pytorch Geometric on one NVIDIA\textsuperscript{\textregistered}RTX 3060 GPU with 3584 CUDA cores and 12GB GDDR6 memory size.